Fingertips/Peck/README.md

   * should.change([expression]) { }
   * should.satisfy { |object| }

+### Change

+You can check for changes in an expression.

+    lambda do
+      Person.create
+    end.should.change('Person.count')

+Or check for specific changes.

+    lambda do
+      Person.create
+      Person.create
+    end.should.change('Person.count', +2)

+Or check for multiple changes.

+    lambda do
+      Library.bootstrap
+    end.should.change(
+      'Shelf.count', +12,
+      'Book.count', +243
+    )

 If you want to learn more you're probably best of reading the code documentation.